12 Reasons Why Most Dental Websites Fail

 Your dental website can help current patients answer questions, research procedures, and maybe even log into a patient portal.
 But a dental office website’s primary purpose is to motivate potential new patients to call (or click) and schedule an appointment.

 Your dental website should be at the center of every marketing effort you make.
-Google AdWords, Facebook ads campaigns, online reputation and reviews, even the occasional billboard or print advertisement will all drive visitors to your dental website.
+Google Ads, Facebook ads campaigns, online reputation and reviews, even the occasional billboard or print advertisement will all drive visitors to your dental website.

 Once they get there it’s your website’s job to convert them to new patients as quickly and effortlessly as possible.
 If your website isn’t giving visitors what they’re looking for, they just click on the next dental practice in their search results and you lose a potential new patient.